adilabdu/vue-boilerplate/README.md

-# vue-boilerplate
+# vue-capacitor-boilerplate

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Capacitor v5 and Vue 3 in Vite.

 ## Recommended IDE Setup